hbctraining/variant_analysis/lessons/08_variant_filtering.md

 ## Inspecting Filtered VCF File

-Once it has completed, which should be quick, we can look at the output VCF file and note a few items that have been added to the meta-information lines:
+Once it has completed, which should be quick, we can look at the output VCF file and note a **few items that have been added to the meta-information lines**:

 ```
 less /n/scratch/users/${USER:0:1}/${USER}/variant_calling/vcf_files/mutect2_syn3_normal_syn3_tumor_GRCh38.p7-LCR-filt.vcf
 ```

-Scroll down the VCF file past all of the contigs and you should see a line starting with:
+**Scroll down** the VCF file past all of the contigs and you should see a line starting with:

 ```
 ##filtering_status=These calls have been filtered by FilterMutectCalls to label false positives with a list of failed filters and true positives with PASS.